SoonerSafe Rules & Regulations

 Oklahoma City, OK 73152

 You cannot receive your rebate before your safe room is installed.
-You also cannot receive the rebate if your safe room was purchased was purchased with a lease agreement as the safe room must be paid in full.
+You also cannot receive the rebate if your safe room was purchased with a lease agreement as the safe room must be paid in full.
 The rebate is only available as a partial reimbursement after construction is completed and you have submitted the required documentation verifying that your safe room meets or exceeds all federal regulations associated with this program.

 Any type of safe room is eligible for the rebate as long as it meets or exceeds the specifications set forth in the most recent versions of FEMA Publication 320 (Taking Shelter from the Storm) and FEMA 361 (Design and Construction Criteria for Community Safe Rooms), as well as ICC 500 (Standards for the Design and Construction of Storm Shelters.
 Many local building codes require a permit and inspection by local building inspectors.

 Additionally, you may have a safe room installed in a new or existing home, either in an interior room on the first floor, underground on the first floor, as a detached above-ground or underground safe room and within 100 feet of the home.
-Wherever you install it, the Safe room should be readily accessible to all occupants.
+Wherever you install it, the safe room should be readily accessible to all occupants.

 Additional eligibility rules are as follows: